 What Happens On Compliance Day?

 Compliance day is still part of the interview process.
-There are group exercises, the aspiring flight attendants read the PA’s (onboard announcements), do a jumpseat test, a reach test, and fingerprints.
+There are group exercises, the aspiring flight attendants read the PA’s (onboard announcements), do a jumpseat test, a reach test, DOT drug test, and finger printing.

 On compliance day there LOD test for (Language Of Destination) Spanish Speakers.